• Skip to primary navigation

 7. The rankings of the educational institutions in Karnataka are not that impressive.

-8. While the country can be proud about all villages being electrified, most rural parts and small towns in Karnataka still face power cuts.
+8. While the country can be proud of all villages being electrified, most rural parts and small towns in Karnataka still face power cuts.
 How will they fix this?

-9. MLAs should work with various NGOs to improve education, environment (lakes).
-There are many well-meaning NGOs which need to be tapped.
-I believe the Govt and MLAs need to take the first step.
+9. MLAs should work with various NGOs to improve education and the environment (lakes).
+Many well-meaning NGOs need to be tapped.
+I believe the Government and MLAs need to take the first step.

 • Bellandur Lake froth.
 Image courtesy Earth5r